wpferguson/global.hackathon/Teams/myopia/ABOUT.md

 ## About us

-I have some ideas and a motivation to develop...\n teste
+I have some ideas and a motivation to develop...

 ## Languages we love